 While Sonoma County is home to many big names in wine, sometimes you just want to find something a little more unique or less mainstream.
 These Sonoma wineries offer limited release bottles that typically can only be found with a visit to their local tasting rooms, where you can sip, savor, and enjoy something truly out of the ordinary in Wine Country.

 Family is at the center of Donelan Family Wines’ syrah, pinot noir, chardonnay, and Rhône blends.
 The winery has more of an urban feel than most, and their Santa Rosa location hosts not only their relaxed tasting room but also the winery’s production and offices.
 A visit offers a first-hand look at their day-to-day activity and a connection to every glass of their fine wines you try.
-Until you can be there in person, check out more about the family and wines online.
+Check out more about the family and wines online.

 3352 Coffey Lane D, Santa Rosa, CA 95403, (707) 591-0782